textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 ## Overview of diagnostics

 Problems that might arise with a Textpattern website are generally due to misconfigurations in Textpattern, incompatible [server configurations](/setup/configuring-a-web-server), and so on.
-Some of these problems are minor, expected, and easily fixed; for example, file path permissions after [installing the software](/setup/installing-the-software) (see ‘Pre-flight checks’ section).
-Other problems could have been introduced after customizing or extending the software; these may require a bit more sleuthing, perhaps with [community help](https://forum.textpattern.com/viewforum.php?id=67).
+Some of these problems are minor, expected, and easily fixed, like file path permissions after [installing the software](/setup/installing-the-software).[^chmod] Other problems could be introduced through customizing or extending the software; these may require a bit more sleuthing, perhaps with [community help](https://forum.textpattern.com/viewforum.php?id=67).
 Still, other problems may require the intervention of your web host to upgrade software to minimum [system requirements](https://textpattern.com/about/119/system-requirements), or to add that _one_ missing PHP module, whatever.

 No matter the case, Textpattern diagnostics are the first stop to determining what the problems are and where they need fixed.
 If you are experienced with troubleshooting web technology, you will quickly realize how useful the Diagnostics panel is.
 If you are less experienced, no problem, many of the easily fixed issues are flagged in the Diagnostics panel by way of system feedback (alert) messages, indicating what to do.
 These are described in following sections.